 Piecing together Tudor history.

 For the past decade, Sophie Post has taught Tudor history at Falkner House School.
-The War of the Roses is a complicated topic for fourth graders, spanning 118 years.
+The Wars of the Roses is a complicated topic for Year 5 students, spanning 118 years.
 By providing her class with interactive books and apps, her students are empowered to lead the lesson — turning a complex timeline into a hands‑on experience.

 “We’ve taken a dry collection of dates and events and transformed them into an exciting adventure.”

-Sophie Post, Elementary School Teacher, Falkner House School, London
+Sophie Post, Primary School Teacher, Falkner House School, London

 Introduce the topic.

 With iPad, a royal family holds court in the classroom.

 Central to Sophie’s lesson is the textbook she’s created using iBooks Author.
 By making her own material, she’s able to use interactive features to introduce Tudor history in a way that’s customised, visual and personalised for her students.